IBM/Open-Enterprise-SDK-for-Apache-Kafka/README.md

 8. **Result:**
    The data transformation utility generates the COBOL copybook and other transformation code snippets, which can then be added to your business application.

-### 3.2 Run Kafka producer sample with data serialization
+### 5.2 Run Kafka producer sample with data serialization

 - Edit and run [`src/IXYPAV64.cbl`](src/IXYPAV64.cbl) to produce Avro-serialized messages.
+- IXYPAV64.cbl COBOL application will use the copybook generated in step 5.1 and populate the copybook
+- IXYPAV64.cbl will then transform the copybook to avro using the SERDES (Serialization and Deserialization) APIs and then produces the message the same as in step 3.
 - Use [`conf/IXYSCONF.CONFIG`](conf/IXYSCONF.CONFIG) for SerDes configuration.
 - Run with [`jcl/IXYJRPA6.jcl`](jcl/IXYJRPA6.jcl).

-### 3.3 Run Kafka consumer sample with data deserialization
+### 5.3 Run Kafka consumer sample with data deserialization

 - Edit and run [`src/IXYCAV64.cbl`](src/IXYCAV64.cbl) to consume and deserialize Avro messages.
+- IXYCAV64.cbl COBOL application will consume the serialized event from the Kafka topic
+- IXYPAV64.cbl will then transform the serialized AVRO event to copybook using the SERDES (Serialization and Deserialization) APIs.
 - Use [`conf/IXYSCONF.CONFIG`](conf/IXYSCONF.CONFIG) for SerDes configuration.
 - Run with [`jcl/IXYJRCA6.jcl`](jcl/IXYJRCA6.jcl).

 ---

-## 4. Best Practices
+## 6. Best Practices

 Let us go through some of the best practices to be followed in online and batch application.